ideati/challenges/README.md

 # Challenges
-Short tasks to acquire knowledge, increase speed or improve capabilities for our services or community.
+Short tasks to acquire knowledge, increase speed or improve capabilities for our services or just for the sake of strengthen community bonds.

 ## Algorithms
 Generic algorithm design and implementation